MaienM/docker-admin/README.md

 ### Enabling

 By default, no plugins are enabled.

+The easiest way to enable plugins is to set the environment variable `ENABLED_PLUGINS` to a comma-separated list of plugin class names.
+This only works for plugins that require no arguments.

-Plugins can be enabled by mounting a file to `/plugins/load.php` that sets the plugins up.
+If you want more control, you can mount a file to `/plugins/load.php` that sets the plugins up.
 Example:

 ```php
 <?php